Leonore, how did you hit upon writing a fiction book?

 They are quite different books, and I'm proud of both of them.
 Here are a few obvious points of contrast between my novel and my breast cancer book.
 The former is largely fiction, while the latter is purely nonfiction.
 The novel was started when I was in my early 30s and took almost 23 years to complete, while the breast cancer book was written in a matter of months when I was in my mid-50s.
 (I was 52 when I had breast cancer and a left-side mastectomy.)
 The cover of the novel features a work by the great Dutch painter Jan Vermeer, while a photo that I took in Germany in 1988 is on the cover of the breast cancer book.
 I've received many gratifying compliments on the beauty and appropriateness of the photo.

 Although neither book has sold spectacularly well, the breast cancer book has received considerably more attention.
 Thus far, I've had the opportunity to speak to several large audiences: members of two different national breast cancer organizations, attendees at bookstore readings and signings, and members of graduate-level university writing classes, to name just a few.
 I've even been on a TV interview program on Channel 9 here in Denver.
 The book has also garnered me numerous appreciative letters from readers in several different countries.
 Many of them have written with deeply moving stories of their own breast cancer experiences or those of their loved ones, some of whom died from the disease.
 I feel honored to receive such letters, and I try to answer all of them at length.
 Also, while my novel has never been translated into another language and probably never will be, the breast cancer book has been translated into Spanish.
 The talented translator, who did a wonderful job of capturing the tone as well as the messages of my book, is Gloria López of Lexicon Communication here in Denver.
-I assume that the Spanish edition will be published by Wildside Press sometime in 2007.
-(Note: The breast cancer book was expanded and retitled Another Chance at Life: A Breast Cancer Survivor's Journey, and was published in 2009 by Norilana Books.
-A Spanish edition will be issued sometime in 2010.)
+(Updating note from 2016: The breast cancer book was expanded and retitled Another Chance at Life: A Breast Cancer Survivor's Journey.
+The most recent edition was published in e-book and print in 2012.
+The Spanish edition was also published in 2012; its title is Una nueva oportunidad a la vida: El camino de una sobreviviente de cáncer de seno.
+Both books are available on Amazon and multiple other online buying sites.
+Please click here for purchasing links.)

 Would you like to write another fiction book in the coming years?